ComposioHQ/composio/docs/adding-local-tool.md

 **Integration:**

-* Make sure your `local_tools` folder is in your project's root directory.
+* Make sure you register your new tool inside `composio/client/local_handler.py` file.
-* You can now access your new tool through Composi.io's interface and use it in your LLM applications.
+* You can now access your new tool through Composio SdK and use it to power you Agents.

 **Key Points:**